-Gravimetry studies the spatial and temporal variations of the Earth's gravity field which can be linked to changes in mass distribution studied in various disciplines of the Earth sciences.
-Applications include geodesy and large-scale geodynamics such as tectonics and slow subsidence (Camp et al. (2011); Hwang et al. (2010)) as well as crust deformation and glacial isostatic uplift (Mazzotti et al. (2011); Olsson et al. (2019)).
-Gravimetry has furthermore proved to be a tool in natural hazard assessment such as monitoring of volcanic activity (Bonvalot et al. (1998), Carbone et al. (2017)) or mapping of underground voids or the study of earthquakes (Imanishi (2004)).
-Applications in energy and resources comprise geothermal fields (Pearson-

-Grant et al. (2018)), CO2 storage reservoirs (Sugihara et al. (2017)), or artificial groundwater recharge facilities (Kennedy et al. (2016)).
-Gravimetric methods find furthermore application in the context of oil and mineral exploration and prospecting (e.g. Ferguson et al. (2007); Hinze et al. (2013)).
-In hydrology gravity measurement provide possibilities to monitor storage dynamics of local and landscape-scale groundwater resources (e.g. Creutzfeldt et al. (2008); Creutzfeldt et al. (2010); Jacob et al. (2010); Hector et al. (2014); Hector et al. (2015); Fores et al. (2016a); Güntner et al. (2017)) and even evapotranspiration rates (Van Camp et al. (2016)).
+Gravimetry studies the spatial and temporal variations in the Earth's gravity field which can be linked to changes in mass distribution studied in various disciplines of the Earth sciences.
+Applications include geodesy and large-scale geodynamics such as tectonics and slow subsidence (Camp et al., 2011; Hwang et al., 2010) as well as crust deformation and glacial isostatic uplift (Mazzotti et al., 2011; Olsson et al., 2019).
+Gravimetry has furthermore proved to be a tool in natural hazard assessment such as a monitoring of volcanic activity (Bonvalot et al., 1998; Carbone et al., 2017) or mapping of underground voids or the study of earthquakes (Imanishi, 2004).
+Applications in energy and resources comprise geothermal fields (Pearson-Grant et al., 2018), CO2 storage reservoirs (Sugihara et al., 2017), or artificial groundwater recharge facilities (Kennedy et al., 2016).
+Gravimetric methods furthermore find application in the context of oil and mineral exploration and prospecting (e.g. Ferguson et al., 2007; Hinze et al., 2013).
+In hydrology gravity measurement provide possibilities to monitor storage dynamics of local and landscape-scale groundwater resources (e.g. Creutzfeldt et al., 2008, 2010; Jacob et al., 2010; Hector et al., 2014, 2015; Fores et al., 2016a; Güntner et al., 2017) and even evapotranspiration rates (Van Camp et al., 2016).
 Applications and active gravity research fields have been extensively reviewed by Crossley et al. (2013) and Van Camp et al. (2017).

 Gravimeters are devices that measure the gravitational attraction g on the Earth's surface.
 Nowadays gravimeters based on different measurement principles exist for various applications.
-Gravimeters can be characterised by their measurement performance: the repeatability of a measurement refers to the agreement between repeated measurements and is usually assessed by carrying out several repeated location changes in between measurements.
+Gravimeters can be characterized by their measurement performance: the repeatability of a measurement refers to the agreement between repeated measurements and is usually assessed by carrying out several repeated location changes in between measurements.
 The sensitivity (or precision) of a gravimeter is a relative uncertainty and refers to the smallest change in gravitational acceleration that the gravimeter is able to detect.
 We refer to stability as the absence of a significant instrumental drift in time or correlated noise.
-The accuracy of a gravity measurement describes to which extent it can be considered as correct in absolute terms and refers to the uncertainty of a measurement relative to an absolute standard (Niebauer (2015)).
+The accuracy of a gravity measurement describes to which extent it can be considered as correct in absolute terms and refers to the uncertainty of a measurement relative to an absolute standard (Niebauer, 2015).

 Relative gravimeters sense the gravitational attraction indirectly by measuring the force needed to counteract gravitation by stabilizing a test mass and are used to monitor relative gravity changes.
-These devices show drifts that can become important within days (spring gravimeters) or months (superconducting gravimeters) (Van Camp et al. (2017)).
-Relative gravimeters require regular calibration with absolute gravimeters as reference stations and repeated looped or absolute measurements to eliminate drifts in field surveys (Hector and Hinderer (2016); Kennedy and Ferré (2015)) and can be sensitive to temperature changes (for example with a relative spring gravimeter as in Fores et al. (2016b)).
+These devices show drifts that can become important within days (spring gravimeters) or months (superconducting gravimeters; Van Camp et al., 2017).
+Relative gravimeters require regular calibration with absolute gravimeters as reference stations and repeated looped or absolute measurements to eliminate drifts in field surveys (Hector and Hinderer, 2016; Kennedy and Ferré, 2015) and can be sensitive to temperature changes (for example with a relative spring gravimeter as in Fores et al., 2016b).
 The most sensitive relative gravimeters are superconducting gravimeters and achieve a high precision of about 0.1 nm s-2 while measuring continuously at a sampling rate of 1 Hz.
-They are based on magnetic levitation instead of a mechanical spring (Hinderer et al. (2015)).
+They are based on magnetic levitation instead of a mechanical spring (Hinderer et al., 2015).